JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2019.md

 ## Notable Changes in IntelliJ Platform 2019.2

+Quickfixes for file-level notifications
+: Consistent with other quickfixes, the menu now shows names of fixes, not names of problems themselves.
+[Issue](https://youtrack.jetbrains.com/issue/IDEA-216731)

-Create HTML representation of Code
+Create HTML representation of code
 : Use `com.intellij.openapi.editor.richcopy.HtmlSyntaxInfoUtil` to create Lexer-based highlighted code samples, e.g. for usage in documentation.

 View \| Appearance \| Description in Tree Views